 NOTE: To make changes to any loop table parameters, the PID loop must be in Manual mode and the PLC must be stopped.
 If you have selected to operate the PID loop independent of the CPU mode, then you must take certain steps to make it possible to make loop parameter changes.
 You can temporarily make the loops follow the CPU mode by changing bit 15 to 0.
 Then, you will be able to place the loop into Manual Mode using DirectSOFT.
-After you change the loop's parameter settings, restore bit 15 to a value of 1 to re-establish PID operation independent of CPU.
+After you change the loop's parameter settings, restore bit 15 to 1.